RoboCupAtHomeJP/AtHome2025/rules/S-OPL/hm_en.md

 ## Number of Sessions and Time Limit
 The task consists of **6** sessions, with a time limit of **10** minutes per session.
-The timer starts when the TC clicks the start button.
+The timer starts when the OC clicks the start button.

 ## Score Sheet